-Ruth also enjoys drying flowers at home as a hobby.
-See links in the left hand margin to read about drying methods for loose petals and bunches.
+Ruth also enjoys drying flowers at home as a hobby: see links in the left hand margin to read about drying methods for loose petals and bunches.

 "We started by stocking dried lavender and kept on going!
 We found a French co-operative in Provence who supply us the cleanest scented natural lavender grains we've seen anywhere - just look at our product reviews!
 They sell us a few different varieties, plus bunches too.

-These blooms are perfect for weddings, home decor and gifts because they are so long-lasting.
+"Dried flowers are perfect for weddings, home decor and gifts because they are so long-lasting.
 Our bouquets will last so much longer than fresh ones, and can be kept as mementos for years to come.
 Our website is used by the general public and florists alike.

 Why not experiment with hand-tied bouquets and arrangements for home decor?
-Simply mix and match three or more bunches at varying heights for the effect you want.
-For an eye-catching up-to-date look look choose bright flowers and dyed grasses such as lagurus in primary colours.
+Simply mix and match three or more dried flower bunches at varying heights for the effect you want.
+For an eye-catching up-to-date look look choose bright dried flowers and dyed grasses such as lagurus in primary colours.
 Or mix and match pastels for something more restrained, adding natural grasses for informality.

 For home decor, drop twenty grass stems in a narrow necked vase for a minimalist display.